curl/curl/docs/cmdline-opts/cert.md

 # `--cert`

-Tells curl to use the specified client certificate file when getting a file with HTTPS, FTPS or another SSL-based protocol.
+Use the specified client certificate file when getting a file with HTTPS, FTPS or another SSL-based protocol.
 The certificate must be in PKCS#12 format if using Secure Transport, or PEM format if using any other engine.
 If the optional password is not specified, it is queried for on the terminal.
 Note that this option assumes a certificate file that is the private key and the client certificate concatenated.
 See --cert and --key to specify them independently.

 In the \<certificate\> portion of the argument, you must escape the character `:` as `\:` so that it is not recognized as the password delimiter.
 Similarly,